dwdraju/node-devops-test/README.md

 # Node Devops Testing

-Testing introduction and deploy automation using Travis-CI, DockerHub, DockerCloud and DigitalOcean
+Testing introduction and deploy automation using Travis-CI, DockerHub, DockerCloud and AWS

 Used:
 - Express.js [server]